-- Willing and able to work effectively and collegially hybrid (remote/in-person).
+- Willing and able to work effectively and collegially in current hybrid setting (in-person/remote).

-- Available evenings and/or weekends for site visits, events, meetings, etc. as needed to fulfill duties.
+- Available for events, meetings or sessions in evenings and/or weekends as needed to fulfill duties.

-Must be willing and able to work a hybrid remote/in-office schedule to start, and work a fuller in-office schedule as needed.
+Must be willing and able to work a hybrid in-person/remote schedule, and a fuller in-person schedule

 NOTE: All new hires must provide proof of having received at least one dose of a U.S. Food and Drug

 Administration (“FDA”) authorized COVID-19 vaccine by their first day of employment, and proof of